chazzlee/js_stepper/README.md

 Users are able to create simple loops and play back their creations.
 The Step Sequencer provides sliders to control the tempo (bpm) as well as the volume.
 A playhead runs when a user clicks play, keeping track of the position of the loop.

+## Technologies

+This demo application is built with SCSS, HTML, and Javascript.
+Webpack is used to bundle files and assets.
+Tone.js (https://tonejs.github.io/) is used for audio and sound management, as well as clock management.
+Without having a background in audio, Tone.js provided powerful, flexible abstractions that hid away some of the complexities.